HECVAT Category

 Are redundant power strategies tested?

-This question is asking whether your organization tests the backup power systems in your datacenter to ensure they work properly when needed.
+Reviewers want evidence that your datacenter's redundant power systems are not just installed but actively tested to confirm they perform when called upon.
 Redundant power strategies refer to backup power systems like uninterruptible power supplies (UPS), generators, or multiple power feeds that keep your datacenter operational during power outages.

 Does the center where the data will reside have cooling and fire-suppression systems that are active and regularly tested?

-This question is asking whether the data center facility has proper cooling and fire-suppression systems that are not only installed but also actively maintained and regularly tested.
+Environmental controls at the data center are the concern here, specifically whether cooling and fire-suppression systems are not just installed but active and regularly tested.

 Do you have Internet Service Provider (ISP) redundancy?